 ICS 201W Introduction to Intercultural Studies (4 hours)

-The content of this course is similar to that of ICS 201, with the added opportunity to earn the W. This course also satisfies the LO 3 Intercultural Competence A and B requirements.
+The content of this course is similar to that of ICS 201.
+This course provides students the opportunity to earn the W and satisfy the LO3 Intercultural Competence A and B.

 MUS 241 Music Appreciation (3 hours)